Yubo-Huang/Yubo-Huang.github.io/_pages/about.md

 ### Short-Term Inflow Wind Forcasting

-Predictive control of wind farm needs to the wind profiles in the future a few seconds.
-Therefore, the inflow wind on the in front of a large wind turbine should be precisely predicted.
-In this project, I designed a deep-learning model name **WindFore** to achieve this function.
-The forcasting results of WindFore is shown as following
+Predictive control of a wind farm requires accurate wind profile forecasts for the upcoming few seconds.
+Therefore, it is essential to precisely predict the inflow wind in front of a large wind turbine.
+In this project, I designed a deep-learning model named WindFore to achieve this function.
+The forecasting results of WindFore are shown below:

 <p align="center">
   <img src="../images/pred.gif" alt="First Image" width="250">